 - 2 cloves

-Toss the cucumbers in 1/4 cup plus two tablespoons of the salt.
-Then, arrange the cucumber in a single layer on a double-layer of clean kitchen towels to salt and drain the cucumbers.
-Allow the salt to draw the moisture out of the cucumbers into the paper towel for 90 minutes.
-Once ready, rinse the cucumbers thoroughly.
+- In a large bowl, toss the cucumbers in 1/4 cup plus 2 tablespoons of the salt.
+Arrange the cucumbers in a single layer on paper towels or clean kitchen towels to allow the salt to draw the moisture out of the cucumbers.
+Let sit for 90 minutes.
+Rinse the cucumbers thoroughly.

-Sterilize 2 x 1-pint jars, along with their lids and rings, and keep them hot until ready to fill with the pickling mixture.
+- Sterilize two 1-pint jars, along with their lids and rings, and keep them hot until ready to fill with the pickling mixture.

-Divide the onions, garlic, chopped dill, peppercorns, cloves, and bay leaves between the two sterilized jars.
+- Divide the onion, garlic, chopped dill, peppercorns, cloves, and bay leaves between the 2 sterilized jars.